-When you applied to Hesston College, you were set up with a myHesston account, which shows information that is specific for you – forms and documents you or your school may still need to send to the Admissions office or complete online, your Admissions status and your financial aid award package.
-Information will be added as you reach the next step in becoming a Hesston College student.
+When you were accepted to Hesston College, you were set up with a myHesston checklist, which shows information that is specific for you – forms and documents you or your school may still need to send to the Admissions office or complete online and your financial aid award package.
 If you are missing something or want to know what your next step should be, look at your myHesston page first.

 To access your myHesston account, enter your username and password (these were sent to you via email or in the mail when you applied for admission) on the myHesston log in page and click “Login.”
 If you lost your username and password, contact your admissions counselor by calling 800-995-2757.
 Once you are logged in, click “Admissions” in the top box to see your page.

 How do I get a login for myHesston?

 Your myHesston account username and password were sent to you via email or in the mail when you applied.
 If you lost your username and password, contact your admissions counselor by calling 800-995-2757.
 To access your myHesston account, go to the Hesston College home page at www.hesston.edu.
 At the top of the page, click on “Students.”
 A box with several options will appear.
 Click on “myHesston.”
 Or go to my.hesston.edu.
 Enter your username and password and click “Login.”